 From the 12 Apostles to the Gibson Steps, Loch Ard Gorge to The Grotto, there are no shortage of natural wonders for visitors to see.

-Further inland there is the magnificent Otway National Park with its highwire walkways and waterfalls and countless towns and villages that are the perfect place to rest your head while you road-trip arguably one of the best driving roads in the world (as long as you don’t get car sick as it can get a little windy!) and definitely one of the best places to visit in Australia.
+Further inland there is the magnificent Otway National Park with its highwire walkways and waterfalls and countless towns and villages that are the perfect place to rest your head while you road-trip arguably one of the nicest driving roads in the world (as long as you don’t get car sick as it can get a little windy!) and definitely one of the best places to visit in Australia.

 Check out this list of 100+ other things to do in Australia.